The Longwood University Honor System is comprised of:

 - Board members are students elected each year by the student body.
 Open positions after elections are filled by nominations and interviews.

-- The Honor Board meets every Monday at 7:00 PM while classes are in session.
+- The Honor Board meets every Monday, starting at 7:00 PM while classes are in session.

-- The Honor board hears alleged violations of lying, cheating, stealing, and plagiarism.
+- The Honor board hears alleged violations of lying, cheating, and stealing.
+This includes issues of academic integrity and plaigarism.

-- The Board may issue sanctions up to Permanent Dismissal.
+- The Board may recommend sanctions up to Expulsion.

-- Incidents which include alleged violations of both the Conduct Code and the Honor Code are heard by the Honor Board, which will made decisions for both Codes.
+- Incidents which include alleged violations of both the Code of Conduct Standards and Regulations and Honor Code of Conduct Standards and Regulations are heard by the Honor Board, which will made decisions for both Codes.

-- Specific information about Honor Code violations and hearing procedures is in the Student Handbook.
+- Specific information about Honor Code violations and hearing procedures is in the Student Handbook (pdf).